What is the main difference between Subnetting and Supernetting in Computer Networking?

 As computers are connecting all over the world through the internet, good monitoring over the network is required.
 This monitoring should be count in terms of proven security, ease in troubleshooting, performance improvement and reliable data transfer over the internet.
-This gives rise to subnetting and supernetting internet era.
+This gives rise to subnetting and supernetting in the internet era.

 First I will describe subnet and supernet.
 After that, I will talk about the difference between subnetting and supernetting.

 The process of dividing the single network into the multiple subnets is called as subnetting.

-Suppose there an organization which has class A or class B block of the addresses assigned.
+Suppose there an organization that has class A or class B block of the addresses assigned.
 An organization can divide these addresses into multiple contiguous groups.
 This individual group of addresses is called as a subnet.

 You can read the detail of different IP address classes and their range.
 It will help you to understand this topic very well.

 There are many advantages of using subnetting.